 Obtaining An Entry Permit

-Your pets must have an entry permit to avoid commercial quarantine upon arrival in Guam.
-To obtain this permit, you'll need to submit an original signature or carbon copies of rabies vaccination certificates for the two most recent rabies vaccinations with an application for entry permit to the Department of Agriculture.
-Certificates must contain:
+Upon arrival in Guam, your pets must have an entry permit to avoid commercial quarantine.
+To obtain this permit, you must submit an original signature or carbon copies of rabies vaccination certificates for the two most recent rabies vaccinations with an application for an entry permit to the Department of Agriculture.
+Certificates must contain the following:

 - Vaccine name